tomekregulski/quiz-app/README.md

 # What I Learned

--organizing and coordinating complex actions via JS -leaning on JS to create content and keep HTML minimal -create, style, and remove elements through JS
+-organizing and coordinating complex actions via JS -leaning on JS to create a dynamic page while keeping HTML minimal -create, style, and remove elements through JS
 -work with a timer in JS
--use an object array to display specific information based on triggers -use event listeners to coordinate a sequence of actions
+-use an object array to display specific information based on triggers -use event listeners to coordinate a sequence of actions -use arrays and local storage to save and recall information -sort through an object array based on a shared value

 # Installation and Use